Program Requirements

 EN.540.681Molecular Kinetics and Catalysis3

 Ph.D.
-Students are strongly encouraged to take the four required courses in the first fall semester.
-However, students who do not have an undergraduate degree in Chemical Engineering or a closely related field may need additional courses and should discuss an appropriate course plan with the Director of the Graduate Program at the start of their first semester.
+Students are strongly encouraged to take the two required courses and one elective course in the first fall semester.
+However, students who do not have an undergraduate degree in Chemical Engineering or a closely related field may need to first enroll in the undergraduate versions of the same courses and should discuss an appropriate course plan with the Director of the Graduate Program at the start of their first semester.

-The remaining two engineering or science courses are chosen with the help of the student’s advisor to design a curriculum appropriate for the student's research interest.
+The remaining three elective engineering or science courses are chosen with the help of the student’s advisor to design a curriculum appropriate for the student's research interest.
 These two courses cannot include seminars, independent study, graduate research or special studies.
-They must be a semester-long letter grade course.
+They must be a semester-long letter grade course and should preferably be completed in the spring semester of the first year (second semester of studies).

 Each of the six courses must be passed with a letter grade of B- or higher.
-In addition, the student must maintain an overall grade point average (GPA) of 3.0 or better.
+In addition, the student must maintain an unofficial overall grade point average (GPA) of 3.0 or better (note that there is no official GPA calculated for WSE graduate students by the university and will not show on the transcript).
 If the student’s GPA falls below 3.0, the student must re-take one or more of the courses and earn a higher grade.
 All grades remain on graduate students transcripts.
-If a student receives a grade of C+ or lower in a required core course, the student will be allowed to re-take the course once to achieve a grade of B- or higher.
-Failure to receive a B- or better the second time may be cause for dismissal from the program.
-Receipt of grades of C+ or lower in two or more required courses may be cause for dismissal from the program without the opportunity to re-take those courses.
+If a student receives a grade of C+ or lower in a required core course, the student will be allowed to re-take the course once to attempt to achieve a grade of B- or higher.

 Ph.D.
 Thesis Criteria and Graduate Board Oral Exam

-Candidates must write a dissertation conforming to university requirements that describes the students work and results in detail.
+Candidates must write a dissertation conforming to university requirements that describes the students' research outcomes/findings in detail.
 A public defense of the dissertation is required.
 Starting Fall 2024, new incoming students will complete the Graduate Board Oral (GBO) towards the end of their second year.
 Current students (who matriculated before Fall 2024) will be given the option to either complete the GBO in the summer after their second year or in a closed examination session immediately following their public defense of the dissertation.
-Because the closed examination session fulfills the university GBO examination requirement, all procedures pertaining to GBOs as established by the University Graduate Board must be followed.
+Because the closed examination session fulfills the university GBO examination requirement, all procedures pertaining to GBOs as established by the Homewood Graduate Board/Doctor of Philosophy Board must be followed.

 Additional information can be found in the department Graduate Handbook.